Aces: Iron Eagle III: Plot

-Chappy and Horikoshi pursue the cargo aircraft.
-After sustaining heavy damage, Horikoshi's Mitsubishi Zero does a kamikaze run that destroys the cargo aircraft, killing himself and Simms.
-Kleiss arrives at the scene with a prototype Messerschmitt 263, shooting down Leichmann's aircraft.
-Chappy, however, outsmarts Kleiss with an inverted roll aided by booster rockets before destroying the prototype jet.
-Kleiss ejects from his jet and lands in the jungle, where he attempts to bribe Anna into taking the jeep behind her, only to be impaled by a spring-loaded Punji stick trap.
+Chappy destroys the cocaine factory.
+Simms takes off with a shipment in his cargo aircraft, but he is stopped by DEA helicopters led by Warren.
+Kleiss arrives at the scene with a prototype Messerschmitt 263.
+Chappy outsmarts Kleiss with an inverted roll aided by booster rockets before destroying the prototype jet.
+Kleiss ejects from his jet and lands in the jungle, where he attempts to bribe Anna, only to be impaled by a spring-loaded Punji stick trap.
+Back in Texas, Chappy, Anna and the surviving aces celebrate with a barbecue.